 Poor mental health is a key focus for the Movember campaign.
 The devastating statistics are that poor mental health affects men more than women: three quarters of suicides are by men.
-The World Health Organisation estimates that 510,000 men die from suicide globally each year.
+Suicide represents the largest cause of death for men under 50 and the World Health Organisation estimates that 510,000 men die from suicide globally each year.
 That’s a staggering one every minute.

 Poor mental health is still a subject that people find difficult to talk about and men are perhaps even less likely to open up about psychological and emotional issues than women.
 Talking to someone is one of the first steps to dealing with a problem, whether that be a family member, friend, or GP, and the sooner the better as far as mental health is concerned.
 The good news is that there’s lots you can do, and that applies whether you’re in the middle of a difficult time or want to be proactive and protect your health for the long term.
 We can’t always be in control of external events - stress is an inevitable part of our lives - but we can be in control of building resilience to enable us to cope better when tough situations do arise.